-- □ Drain and flush all holding tanks (fresh water, gray water, black water and/or hot water tanks). - □ Adding fuel stabilizer to the generator (if so equipped) will aid in preventing condensation and fuel varnishing. - □ Disconnect 120-volt AC power to the RV. - □ Remove all batteries from the RV and store in a place where they will not freeze.
+- □ Drain all water lines.
+Make sure the RV is winterized - □ Drain and flush all holding tanks (fresh water, gray water, black water and/or hot water tanks). - □ Adding fuel stabilizer to the generator (if so equipped) will aid in preventing condensation and fuel varnishing. - $\Box$ Disconnect 120-volt AC power to the RV. - □ Remove all batteries from the RV and store in a place where they will not freeze.
 A battery that has been frozen will never hold a proper charge. - □ Turn all cushions on edge to prevent the moisture/mildew buildup during storage. - □ Turn off 12-volt DC/120-volt AC/propane to the refrigerator; defrost and clean.
 Block the doors open so air can circulate and prevent mildew, or use crumpled newspaper or open boxes of baking soda in the refrigerator to eliminate odors during storage. - □ Remove all perishables from the cabinets.
 Leave the cabinets and doors ajar to allow air circulation and prevent mildew and musty odors. - □ Lubricate locks and hinges on exterior doors.